Pregnancy week 8: Your week by week pregnancy guide

-Your baby can start saying goodbye to his primitive tail and hello to his primitive neural pathways!
+Your baby can start saying goodbye to that primitive tail and hello to primitive neural pathways!
 As for you, your sense of smell is heightened and you may be feeling fatigue and nauseated.
-Don't worry, though, it will get better!
+Don't worry, though, as it will get better!

 How Big is Your Baby?

 This week your baby, who is now on his/her last week as an embryo, is growing from 1.6cm to 2.2cm, while gaining mass from 1.6g to 1.8g.
 That’s about the size of a Bengal currant (scientific name: Carissa carandas).

 In this week by week pregnancy guide, you’ll learn that:

 - Although you are still a while away from feeling your baby’s movements, he/she is pretty active and can do a lot now, including flexing his/her wrists.